LanguageMachines/ucto/README.md

 ## Installation

-To install ucto, first consult whether your distribution's package manager has an up-to-date package for it.
+To install Ucto, first consult whether your distribution's package manager has an up-to-date package:

+* Alpine Linux users can do `apk install ucto`.
+* Debian/Ubuntu users can do `apt install ucto` but this version will likely be significantly out of date!
+* Arch Linux users can install Frog via the [AUR](https://aur.archlinux.org/packages/ucto).
+* macOS users with [homebrew](https://brew.sh/) can do: `brew tap fbkarsdorp/homebrew-lamachine && brew install ucto`
-Alternatively, you can build an OCI container image using the provided `Dockerfile` in this repository, or obtain a pre-made container image from Docker Hub using `docker pull proycon/ucto`.
+* An OCI container image is also available and can be used with Docker: `docker pull proycon/ucto`.
+Alternatively, you can build an OCI container image yourself using the provided `Dockerfile` in this repository.

 To compile and install manually from source: